mohammadAbbasniya/Genetic_N-queen_Java/README.md

-# GeneticAlgorithm
+# 🧬 Genetic Algorithm (GA)
-A simple and powerful implementation of AI Genetic Algorithm in java, this package contains N-Queen problem soled using this algorithm.
+A simple and powerful implementation of [AI Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) in java.

+note that this package contains  ***N-Queen problem***  solved using this algorithm.

+## Classes
+- Genetic

+  This class is

+- Chromosome

+  ffff

+- Sample_NQueen

+  ffff